helloflask/bootstrap-flask/docs/basic.rst

 Resources helpers
 -----------------

-Bootstrap-Flask provides two helper functions to load resources in a template:
+Bootstrap-Flask provides two helper functions to load Bootstrap resources in the template:
 ``bootstrap.load_css()`` and ``bootstrap.load_js()``.

-Call it in your template, for example:
+Call it in your base template, for example:

 .. code-block:: jinja